The Foods to Eat Daily to Live a Super Long Life

 Fill your plate with plants

-Dr. Day found that veggies made up the bulk of the villagers’ diets.
+Dr. Day found that veggies made up the bulk of the villagers’ foods to eat daily.
 He observed that they picked their own produce and ate what they picked that same day.
 Due to the remoteness of the village, they were basically cut off from sugars and processed foods.
-Day explains, “If you wanted any, it was an eight day round trip by foot.”
+Day explains, “If you wanted any, it was an eight-day round trip by foot.”
 That would be some serious dedication to get some ice cream.

 It came as a surprise to us to find that meat actually comes second in the Bapan villager’s diets.
 “They didn’t have livestock or even chickens for eggs because armies would invade the village and steal them in times of extreme poverty,” Dr. Day explains.
 “But they do eat fish about twice a week.”
 You may have also noticed as well that dairy is missing in this list.
 Dairy doesn’t exist at all in their diet.

 Dr. Day noticed one vegetable showing up on his plate more than others: sweet potatoes.
 The villagers eat them for breakfast, lunch, and dinner, according to Dr. Day.

 For breakfast, the villagers ate a cornmeal porridge made fresh that morning, with cooked chunks of sweet potatoes.
 For lunch and dinner, it was used in stir-fries and soups.
 Dr. Day says sweet potatoes were served up several times a week.